asand2113/opengl-practise/README.md

-# raylib-projects
+# opengl-practise
-A collection of programs utilising the Raylib library for educational purposes.
+A collection of programs utilising the OpenGL library for educational and practise purposes.
 These are some experimental programs I made to learn the library, so they might also be good for other beginners to look through for a reference.

 Each directory from the project's root contains a different program (Each directory has its own main.c and Makefile), as described in the sections below.

 Make is used to build the programs.

-Raylib must be installed to build the programs, which can be found at: www.raylib.com/
+Currently, the repository is transitioning from Raylib to OpenGL, so Raylib must be installed to build some of the outdated programs, which can be found at: www.raylib.com/

 # calculator
 ## Overview